kamilmielnik/fuck-npm/README.md

 fuck-npm

 # remove "node_modules" & "package-lock.json", and then run "npm install"
-fuck-npm aslkjdals # pass any parameterer (just mash your keyboard!)
+fuck-npm aslkjdals # pass any parameter (just mash your keyboard!)
 ```